Life Plan: Forging a Better Future

 Kalila will check her budget at least twice a day, assessing how every dollar spent fits within her budget.
 She knows the difference between what is essential and what she can hold off on.
 She reads online financial blogs daily to pick up even more tips.
 And she’s hopeful she can share her new newfound knowledge with others in need.

 It was this self-motivation that pushed Kalila further.
 She has babysat and cleaned houses to make extra money.
-And for the first time, she’s setting money aside for Tanya’s summer camp a year ahead of time.
+And for the first time, she’s setting money aside for Sydney’s summer camp a year ahead of time.

 But her daughter will be doing much more than going to camp.